 4.50 – 5.25 Mary Ashley will speak on Recent cases on EU law and private tax and will address Panayi, Routierand Fisher and their wider significance in the private tax sphere

 5.25 – 6.00 Rory Mullan will speak on Recent cases on public law challenges to HMRC and will address Hely Hutchinson and the current state of legitimate expectations as well as other recent public law challenges to HMRC powers

 6.00 – 6.15 Question to the speakers followed by drinks

 Drinks will be hosted immediately after the seminar at which you will have an opportunity to meet members of Old Square Tax Chambers.

-Please let us know if you wish to attend by emailing email@example.com and do feel free to forward this e-mail to any colleagues who might be interested in joining us.
+Please let us know if you wish to attend by emailing firstname.lastname@example.org and do feel free to inform any colleagues who might be interested in joining us.

 Amanda Hardy QC and Oliver Marre will be speaking at SGCL’s family law seminar on 18 October 2017.
 Following advice and appearances in a number of divorce proceedings recently, including one which has been reported as the UK’s highest value contested divorce, Amanda and Oliver will address tax issues arising in divorce proceedings and related matters.